Fiscal year 2022–23

-The property tax rate for FY 2016–2017 is 28.85 cents for every $1,000 of assessed property value.
-The millage rate is about 4.6 percent less than the FY 2015–2016 millage rate.
-In addition to property tax revenues, the budget includes funding from state, federal and other sources, including revenue from timber sales, cattle leases and permit fees, and interest earnings.
+The property tax rate for FY 2022–23 is 19.74 cents for every $1,000 of assessed property value.
+The adopted FY 2022–23 millage rate is about 9.8 percent less than the adopted FY 2021–22 millage rate.
+In addition to property tax revenues, the budget includes funding from state, federal, local, and other sources, including revenue from timber sales, cattle leases, permit fees, and interest earnings.

 Budget highlights include:

-- Nearly $70 million in cooperative funding, with $7 million specifically to support water projects in economically disadvantaged rural communities and for innovative technologies, as well as springs and priority water body protection and restoration, water conservation initiatives with public water suppliers, and projects to enhance the reuse of reclaimed water.
+- More than $38.48 million in cooperative funding to support water projects in economically disadvantaged rural communities and for innovative technologies, as well as springs and priority water body protection and restoration, water conservation initiatives with public water suppliers, and projects to enhance the reuse of reclaimed water.

 - $13 million in state funds for several alternative water supply projects.